-With Possibilities, with regrets, second guesses.
+It’s winter break and I always think what my life would be like, if I wasn’t a Principal.
+My mind runs wild, with possibilities, with regrets, second guesses.
 My thoughts are restless.
 Never forgetness.
 I previously wrote about the Questions that Keep Me Up at Night and 10 Things to put on your Equity Checklist at the End of the Year.
-In the same vein, here are 11 things I wonder about over winter break.
+In the same vein, here are 10 things I wonder about over winter break.

 These are the times when I start thinking.
 A lot.
-As I’m gearing up for a trip with my wife and daughter, with a suitcase full of books (hopefully I’ll finally finish my summer reading list), I wonder.
+As I’m gearing up for some downtime with my wife and daughter, a nightstand stacked with books (hopefully I’ll finally finish my (Anti-Racist Book List), I wonder.

 The racial fatigue has built up.